sohaibdaoudi/ChangingTireAssistant_CV_NLP_Project/README.md

 ## 📜 License

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-See the `LICENSE` file for more details.
+See the `LICENSE.txt` file for more details.